victorchiriac89/zf3admin/README.md

 If you found a mistake or a bug, please report it using the [Issues](https://github.com/victorchiriac89/zf3admin/issues) page.
 Your feedback is highly appreciated.

-## Special section

-> This is intended to help other developer that enjoy coding in Zend Framework 3 to have an easy start with a general admin integration.
-I personally started with zf3 about 2 months ago since I've added this, and I find it one of the best open source frameworks there is.

-> This module is zf3admin, using a module named admin that I've adapted from https://github.com/olegkrivtsov and tried my best to suite as a general admin that can be further used.
-So special thanks to him, my purpose of distributing this is to help others, not to gain any fame.

-> This uses the following modules:

-> 'DoctrineModule','DoctrineORMModule','Zend\Cache','Zend\Paginator','Zend\I18n','Zend\InputFilter','Zend\Filter','Zend\Hydrator','Zend\Session','Zend\Mvc\Plugin\Prg','Zend\Mvc\Plugin\Identity','Zend\Mvc\Plugin\FlashMessenger','Zend\Mvc\Plugin\FilePrg','Zend\Form','Zend\Router','Zend\Validator'

-> And I intend to add "zend-permissions-rbac" also, any help is quite welcome.